oswitek/Flask-NBA-project/README.md

 ## Usage
 To use this app follow these steps
-1. Activate virtual enviroment and install all required dependencies by running commands in the project's terminal:
+1. Activate virtual enviroment and install all required dependencies by running each command in the project's terminal:
 ```
 python -m venv venv
 venv\Scripts\activate